harris-ippp/harris-ippp.github.io/index.md

 [Windows](windows_install).
 (If you're using Linux, you can probably figure it out yourself.)
 This installation is the entire first week's homework, but it will also be used in the first week's classes!
 At a minimum, you should have Atom (and cygwin, for Windows) installed *before the first class.*
-We will hold multiple lab sessions in the first week to support instalation of the software.
+We will hold multiple lab sessions in the first week to support installation of the software.
 You **must** get the help you need at that point -- we won't provide this support for the entire quarter.

 **Bring your laptop to every class** -- short demos will be an important part of the lectures.